 To ensure that grant aid goes where it is needed most, applicants for financial aid are required to demonstrate financial need.
 These awards are calculated on the basis of income from all sources in relation to allowable expenses, up to a maximum grant level set annually.

-Financial Aid Policy for Summer Term (Advanced Degree Program) Students
+Financial Aid Policy for Summer Term (Advanced Degrees Program) Students

 Guidelines for Financial Aid

-The School of Theology annually awards a small number of Chancellor’s Scholarships, grants above and beyond an applicant’s demonstrated financial need, to some students of exceptional promise preparing for distinctive ministries in the Episcopal Church.
+The School of Theology annually awards a small number of Chancellor's Scholarships to some students of exceptional promise preparing for distinctive ministries in the Episcopal Church, showing exceptional academic merit, enhancing diversity among the students body, or occasionally (as determined by the dean) to meet certain goals related to strategic initiatives that serve the School's mission.
+These grants are not based on an applicant's demonstrated financial need.
 Applicants who wish to be considered for a Chancellor’s Scholarship should include a letter with their financial aid application, describing their plans for ministry and mission and indicating their qualifications.
 Recipients are selected prior to entering seminary, and the financial documentation described below must be provided by those students.
 Chancellor’s Scholarship recipients will continue to receive their award for the normal period of the degree program if their performance is deemed adequate by the faculty.

 Financial aid is available to full-time students for the normal period to complete a degree or program (three years for the M.Div., two years for the M.A., and one year for the Certificate in Anglican Studies).
 Part-time, degree-seeking students may apply for financial aid in the same manner as full-time students.
 If aid for a part-time student is approved, it will be on a pro-rated basis, according to the number of credit hours the student is taking in the semester in question.
 The maximum financial aid granted during the student’s program cannot exceed the total of what would have been awarded if completed on a full-time basis.
 Part-time students who are not in a degree program are not eligible for financial aid.
 Financial need is calculated for a 12-month period except for the final year when it is calculated for a 10-month period.